The Power of Data in Modern Infrastructure Asset Management in Local Government 📊🏗️💲

 The Role of Data in Infrastructure Asset Management

-Infrastructure asset management involves the systematic process of operating, maintaining, upgrading, and disposing of assets cost-effectively.
+As you know, infrastructure asset management involves the systematic process of operating, maintaining, upgrading, and disposing of assets in a cost-effectively way.
 The goal is to meet performance goals and service levels while minimising risks and costs over the asset's lifecycle.

 Traditional asset management relied heavily on periodic inspections and manual record-keeping, which could be time-consuming, costly, and prone to errors.